Code-Institute-Submissions/kevinjohnkiely-explore-ireland-project-4_SEpResub/README.md

 + View List of Locations: As a Site User I can view a list of location posts so that I can select one to view more details
 + View Single Location: As a Site User I can choose a single location post so that I can view the full post information
 + View Likes/Comments: As a Site User / Admin I can view the number of likes and comments on a location so that I can quickly view the popularity of a post
-+ Manage My Content: As a Site User I can create, read, update or delete my own content so that I can easily manage my site content
++ Manage My Content: As a Site User I can create, read, update, delete or publish my own content so that I can easily manage my site content
 + Approve Comments: As an Admin User I can approve or disapprove comments so that I can monitor any questionable comments
 + Like/Unlike a Location: As a Site User I can like and unlike a location so that I can interact with the site contents
 + Add Comment to Location: As a Site User I can add a comment to a location post so that I can stay involved in the conversation